LunaSare/spring2023-data-science/assignments/week4_activities.md

 1. For this activity we will use a section of the code from the previous activity.
-2. Go into groups and compare the paths you used to save the subsets of `data_table` in the `data` folder, and answer:
+2. Go into groups and compare the file paths you used to save the CSV files in the `data` folder, and answer:
   - Did you use relative or absolute paths?
   - If you all used the absolute path to save any CSV file, what does the path look like?
 Do you all have the same path?
 What are the differences?
   - If you all used relative paths to save any of your CSV files, what does the path look like?
 Do you all have the same path?
 What are the differences?